-- Leigh Larson (GME Director) has an “open door” policy and is always ready and willing to help with resident concerns and problems.
-She can be reached at 608-263-6602 or firstname.lastname@example.org.
+- Reach out to your program director and/or coordinator.
+Leigh Larson (GME Director) has an “open door” policy and is always ready and willing to help with resident concerns.
+Call 608-263-6602 or email firstname.lastname@example.org

 - UW Health DIO Dr. Susan Goelzer at 608-263-2704 or email@example.com

 - Visit UW House Staff Association

 - UW House Staff Association (UWHA) is an independent organization run by UW Health Fellows and Residents to address issues directly affecting you during your residency and fellowship.
 UWHA offers educational programming and social events to enhance your residency and fellowship experience.
 For work/life balance support, social networking opportunities, and other resources contact firstname.lastname@example.org

 - To support your significant other during your time as a resident/fellow, we invite your spouse or significant other to join our UW Significant Other Society (SOS).
 SOS holds events and social gatherings where your significant other can spend time with those in a similar situation and acclimate to life in Madison.
 Visit http://www.uwsos.org/ for more information or contact email@example.com.